Ad5001/NoPVPForHim/README.md

 # NoPVPForHim

-You can set Players that cannot be hit or cannot hit
+With this plugin,you can set Players that cannot be hit or cannot hit
+##INDEV!!!
+NOT WORKING YET